What’s in Season – May Produce and Recipes

 Fruit

-Once you’ve followed my guide for cutting pineapple, this versatile fruit can be used from smoothies to tea, to heat-busting popsicles and cakes.
+Pineapple: Once you’ve followed my guide for cutting pineapple, this versatile fruit can be used from smoothies to pineapple skin tea, to heat-busting popsicles and cakes.

-If you prefer to drink them, try them blended into smoothies, juices, or an easy mocktail.
+Strawberries: They are easy to use in both sweet and savory dishes.
+If you prefer to drink them, try them blended into smoothies, juices, strawberry milk, or an easy mocktail.
 Strawberries can be enjoyed at every meal of the day, from breakfast to lunch and, the most important meal of the day, dessert!

 Legumes

 Peas (Green Peas, Snap Peas): For greens on your plate, May vegetables present the humble pea – sweet, crunchy, and perfect for a quick vitamin boost.
-Whether you eat them fresh or frozen (both are just as good!) you can enjoy green peas and snap peas raw, quickly sauteed, or integrated into another recipe, like my Thai-inspired soup that’s light enough for spring, but still packed full of goodness.
+Whether you eat them fresh or frozen (both are just as good!), you can enjoy green peas and snap peas raw, quickly sauteed, or integrated into another recipe, like my green pea soup that’s light enough for spring but still packed full of goodness.

 Root Vegetables